ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ### Prefix

-The prefix for controlling tmux depends on a user's settings specified under `~/.tmux.conf`.
+The prefix for controlling tmux depends on a user's settings in their `~/.tmux.conf` file.

 * `Ctrl-b`: default is hard to type, and thus often not preferred
 * `Ctrl-a`: more commonly used, also on HPCC